JqiHu/Pleiotropy-decomposed_PRS/README.md

 # 4.3 Interaction analyses
 Interactions between PD-PRSs/subgroups and certain traits. \
 Folder: ./4_3_interaction \
-step1_inter_hr.R # test for interactions between 29 traits and 9 PD-PRSs + 1 overall CAD PRS \
+step0_data_prep_INT.R # Transform phenotype values by adjusting confounding factors and PD-PRS and apply inverse normal transformation on residuals \ step1_inter_test.R # Test the interactions between transformed traits/diseases and PRSs \
-step2_inter_hr_sensitivity.R # test for interactions between traits [adjusting confounding factors and PD-PRS] and 9 PD-PRSs + 1 overall CAD PRS \
+step2_inter_BH.R # B-H FDR control for multiple comparisons \
 step3_inter_subgroup_hr.R # Re-define a categorical variable with 4 levels using subgroup and dichotomized traits and calculate the HRs \
 step4_inter_subgroup_arr.R # Comparing the absolute risk (proportion of CAD) in four levels of the categorical variable